OrderN/CONQUEST-release/docs/post-proc.rst

 S_{i\alpha,j\beta}c^{n\mathbf{k}}_{j\beta}`.
 The projected DOS is constructed using these projections.

-If using :ref:`pseudo-atomic orbitals (PAOs) <basis_paos>` as the basis set, then the atom-projected DOS can be further resolved by angular momentum (either just :math:`l` or both :math:`l` and :math:`m`).
-If using :ref:`pseudo-atomic orbitals (PAOs)
+For calculations using :ref:`pseudo-atomic orbitals (PAOs) <basis_paos>`, either directly or through :ref:`multi-site support functions <basis_mssf>`, the atom-projected DOS can be further resolved by angular momentum (either just :math:`l` or both :math:`l` and :math:`m`).
+For MSSF calculations, CONQUEST outputs the required coefficients in the underlying PAO basis.
-<basis_paos>` with :ref:`multi-site support functions <basis_mssf>` or
-:ref:`blip functions <basis_blips>` then it is not possible to decompose the DOS any further (in future, it may be possible to resolve the MSSF coefficients into the individual PAOs, and hence decompose pDOS by angular momentum).
-To output the necessary coefficients to produce atom-projected DOS, a CONQUEST run must be performed with the following parameters set:
+Projected-DOS post-processing is not available for calculations using :ref:`blip functions <basis_blips>`.
+To output the necessary coefficients, a static diagonalisation calculation must be performed with:

 ::

-   IO.writeDOS T
    IO.write_proj_DOS T

 As for the DOS, very high Brillouin zone sampling is required for